chukwunonsoikenwa/AWS-deploy-terraform/README.md

 - **S3 Bucket**: Hosts static website files.
 - **CloudFront Distribution**: Serves the website globally with HTTPS and caching.
 - **Automation**: Scripts handle uploading files to S3 and invalidating CloudFront cache.
-- **Version Control**: Git is used to commit and push changes to the remote repository.
+- **Version Control**: Git commits and pushes changes to the remote repository.

 ---